 - last weekend in September (European Heritage Days)

-- October 28 (National Holiday – Ochi Day)
+- 28 October (National Holiday – Ohi Day)

 Closing days of Kos Asklepieion: 1 January, 25 March, Greek Easter Weekend, 1 May, 25 and 26 December

-→ Your entrance ticket to the Asklepieion of Kos you can buy either directly on site at the entrance or via the official ticket website: HHTICKET
+→ You can buy your entrance ticket to the Asklepieion of Kos either directly on site at the entrance or via the official ticket website: HHTICKET

-💡 Weather on Kos: The weather on the north coast of Kos is dominated by the foothills of the Dikeos Mountains (864 m).
-In spring and autumn, clouds can form in the mountains and rain sometimes falls down to the north coast.
+💡 Weather on Kos: The weather on the north coast of Kos is influenced by the foothills of the Dikeos Mountains (864 m).
+In spring and autumn, clouds can form over the mountains and rain sometimes falls down to the north coast.
 In summer, on the other hand, it is very dry and extremely hot on some days.
-The Asklepieion of Kos is almost shadowless except for a few trees, good sun protection is indispensable.
-For more information about the weather in Kos, check out our separate post: Weather in Greece
+The Asklepieion of Kos offers almost no shade apart from a few trees, so good sun protection is essential.
+For more information about the weather on Kos, check out our separate post: Weather in Greece

-#3 Interesting facts about the Asclepieion of Kos
+#3 Interesting facts about the Asklepieion of Kos

-Today, the Asklepieion of Kos is considered the most important archaeological site on the island and was a kind of spa clinic and medical school center as well as a sanctuary in ancient times and thus an important place of pilgrimage in the eastern Mediterranean.
-The name of the place of worship derives from the Greek god of healing Asclepius (also Asklepios).
+Today, the Asklepieion of Kos is considered the most important archaeological site on the island.
+In ancient times, it served as a kind of spa and medical school, as well as a sanctuary, making it an important place of pilgrimage in the eastern Mediterranean.
+The name of this place of worship derives from the Greek god of healing Asclepius (also Asklepios).

 Between 1901 and 1904, the site was first uncovered by Greek and German archaeologists.
 During the Italian rule of Kos (1912–1943), further excavations took place under the direction of the Italian Archaeological School in Athens, which gave the site its current reputation.

-As early as 1,550 BC, long before the time as a place of healing, there was a ritual cult site here.
-It was not until the 4th century BC that further buildings were systematically added, including several small and large temples, assembly halls, treatment rooms and quarters as well as baths and fountains, so that one can certainly speak of a historic rehabilitation clinic.
+As early as 1,550 BC, long before it became a place of healing, there was a ritual cult site here.
+It was not until the 4th century BC that further buildings were systematically added, including several small and large temples, assembly halls, treatment rooms, quarters, baths, and fountains — enough to justify calling it a historic rehabilitation centre.

-Around 242 BC, the Aklepieion of Kos gained great importance far beyond the borders of the island, and even festivals were held.
-From 82 AD onwards in Roman times, the Sanctuary on Kos attracted people from Rome to Istanbul (formerly Constantinople) who were making pilgrimages to Kos in the hope of alleviating their suffering.
+Around 242 BC, the Asclepieion of Kos gained great importance far beyond the borders of the island, and festivals were even held there.
+From 82 AD onwards, during Roman times, the Sanctuary on Kos attracted people from Rome to Istanbul (formerly Constantinople), who made pilgrimages to Kos in the hope of alleviating their suffering.

-After the fall of the Roman Empire (395 AD) and intensified by severe earthquakes around 469 and 554 AD, the bloom of the Asclepieion ends.
-With the increasing Christianization and the renunciation of the polytheistic cult around Zeus & Co., temples were successively converted into churches.
+After the fall of the Roman Empire (395 AD), and further accelerated by severe earthquakes around 469 and 554 AD, the golden age of the Asclepieion came to an end.
+With the spread of Christianity and the abandonment of the polytheistic cult around Zeus & Co., temples were successively converted into churches.
 Components of the Asclepieion can even be found today in the Neratzia Fortress in Kos Town.

 Hippocrates of Kos: Father of Medicine

-In order to the Father of modern medicine and author of the famous oath, there are numerous myths and legends.
-Scientists today assume that the Asklepieion on Kos was only established as a therapeutic site after his death.
-During Hippocrates’ lifetime, only the Asclepius altar and temple existed, in front of which he imparted his methods and wisdom to his students, including:
+Surrounding the Father of modern medicine and author of the famous oath, there are numerous myths and legends.
+Scientists today believe that the Asclepieion on Kos was only established as a therapeutic site after his death.
+During Hippocrates’ lifetime, only the Asclepius altar and temple existed, in front of which he passed on his methods and wisdom to his students, including:

 “The most effective medicine is the natural healing power that lies within each of us.”

-Hippocrates was born around 460 BC on Kos in present-day Kefalos.
-Many of his teachings on alternative healing methods and a healthy mindset have been handed down and are fundamentally anchored in our modern medicine today.
-Since he did not see health as dependent on the gods, he is considered the founder of medicine as a science.
+Hippocrates was born around 460 BC on Kos, in present-day Kefalos.
+Many of his teachings on alternative healing methods and a healthy mindset have been passed down and are fundamentally embedded in modern medicine today.
+Since he did not view health as dependent on the gods, he is considered the founder of medicine as a science.

 Around 420 BC he probably left the island of Kos and travelled through the eastern Mediterranean as a travelling doctor with a priestly character.
 His sons and some of the medically trained students established the first Medical School on Kos.
 Many of today’s medical terms go back to the work of that time.

-Basic medical principles were already developed during this period, such as a high level of hygiene and the need for careful questioning and examination of patients and thus systematic diagnosis and therapy.
-The patient’s life circumstances and mental state were also included in the treatment for the first time.
+Basic medical principles were already developed during this period, such as a high standard of hygiene and the need for careful questioning and examination of patients, enabling systematic diagnosis and therapy.
+For the first time, the patient’s living circumstances and mental state were also taken into account in the treatment.

-The most famous doctor of antiquity died at the biblical age of 90 around 370 BC in Larissa on the Greek mainland.
-In the city of Larissa, a large monument was erected in his honor at the end of the 19th century.
-The Oath of Hippocrates, which is still part of medical ethics today, was first mentioned in the 1st century AD, but is also attributed to the work of the most famous father of Kos.
+The most famous doctor of antiquity died at the remarkable age of 90 around 370 BC in Larissa on the Greek mainland.
+In the city of Larissa, a large monument was erected in his honour at the end of the 19th century.
+The Oath of Hippocrates, which remains a cornerstone of medical ethics to this day, was first mentioned in the 1st century AD and is also attributed to the legacy of Kos’s most celebrated son.

 🗺️ 10 road trip routes with maps